Spanning the isogeny class of a power of an ordinary elliptic curve over a finite field. Application to the number of rational points of curves of genus $\leq 4$: Hermitian lattices

-The list of pairs $(\fa_i,x_i)_{i=1,\dots,g}$ is called a \emph{pseudo-basis} of $L$.
-In our programs we represent an $R$-lattice either via a pseudo basis or a $\ZZ$-basis and we use the results of \cite{BoFa} to switch between these two types of representations.
+In the implementation of our algorithms we represent an $R$-lattice either via a pseudo basis or a $\ZZ$-basis and we use the results of \cite{BoFa} to switch between these two types of representations.